310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% endbubble %}
 {% bubble Kanata %}
-yes, i did. i’m sorry, chiaki. but i Exaggerated most of it, and kept what you wouldn’t want them to know a Secret.
+yes, i did. i am sorry, chiaki. but i Exaggerated most of it, and kept what you wouldn’t want them to know a Secret.

 {% endbubble %}
 {% bubble Midori %}